revk/QR/README.md

 ![space-invaders](https://WWW.ME.UK/spaceinvader.png)

+It includes a couple of non standard formats, cicles instead of squares, and even a truchet version.
+Mostly these read.

 There is even a coloured PNG format to allow you to see what parts are data, ecc, padding, control, etc.

 ![colour-qr-code](https://WWW.ME.UK/exampleqr.png)